CristianoRC/DeadSharp/README.md

 ## Contributing

 Pull requests are welcome!
 If you'd like to contribute, please fork the repo and submit a PR.
 Bug reports and feature requests are also highly appreciated.

+## ⚠️ Disclaimer

+**Early Stage Project**: DeadSharp is in a very early stage of development.
+The tool is constantly evolving and may exhibit unexpected behaviors.

+**Analysis Accuracy**:
+- **False Positives**: The tool may identify code as "dead" that is actually being used, especially in complex patterns like dependency injection, reflection, dynamic loading, and framework conventions.
+Always manually review results before removing code.
+- **False Negatives**: There is also the possibility of false negatives, where genuinely unused code is not detected by the tool, particularly in cases of indirectly referenced code or through patterns not recognized by the analyzer.

+**Recommended Use**: Use DeadSharp as an auxiliary tool to identify potential candidates for refactoring or removal, always with manual verification of the results.